sebastienwallukat/CR_sql_library/04_Domain_Knowledge/Reserves.md

   percent_gpv_change
 ```

+### Description

+This query template allows for analyzing the impact of reserves on merchant behavior and processing volumes.
+It:
+- Creates a before-and-after comparison window around when reserves were implemented
+- Calculates key metrics before and after reserve implementation
+- Determines both absolute and percentage changes in metrics

+The placeholder metrics (avg_daily_gpv_before/after) should be replaced with actual metrics from relevant tables, such as processing volume, transaction count, or dispute rates.

+### Example

+When properly configured with actual metrics, this query can reveal how merchant behavior changes after reserves are implemented.
+It can help answer questions like:
+- Does GMV/GPV decrease after reserves are applied?
+- Do merchants with higher reserve rates show different behavior patterns?
+- What is the typical business impact of implementing different reserve types?

 ## Notes and Best Practices 📝

 - Pay careful attention to TIMESTAMP fields and use appropriate comparison functions: